MohamedAboMousallam/cloud-linux-submission/README.md

 I would first log the start of the test and its parameters, and run it inside a wrapper script that handles cleanup and sets a completion marker when finished.

-I would also store all output locally on the VM (for example in `/var/log/stress_test.log)` so I can review it later even if the SSH session is lost.
+I would also store all output locally on the VM in a log file (for example in `/var/log/stress_test.log)` so I can review it later even if the SSH session is lost.

 For resilient execution, I would use tools such as` nohup, screen, or tmux` so the process continues running independently of the SSH connection.
 For example: